gongdongho12/proxy-check/README.md

-# Expressjs TypeScript Boilerplate
+# Proxy Check Service

-This is a node.js boilerplate for express.js with typescript.
+This is a node.js proxy check api with typescript.

 ## Logic Configuration

 - Express.js
 - TypeScript
 - Cluster